Stefan Klaverdal is one of the most active sound artists and composers in his generation

 in Sweden, and he is widely performed all over the world.
 His music is described as being dark and mysterious, while at the same time kaleidoscopic with a dramatic quality as well as lyrical and beautiful.

 Stefan Klaverdal was born 1975 in Stockholm.
 Composition studies for Maurice Karkoff, Rolf Martinsson, Hans Gefors, Kent Olofsson, Javier Alvarez among others.
 Post grad. in composition spring 2003 at Malmö Academy of Music.

-The Music Press has described Stefan Klaverdals music as passionate and dramatic, expressive and suggestive, kaleidoscopic and very beautiful.
+The Press has described Stefan Klaverdals music as passionate and dramatic, expressive and suggestive, kaleidoscopic and very beautiful.
 He frequently combines both disparate musical material and acoustical and electronic instruments to create a very unique, rich musical world.
 Stefan Klaverdal explains that, being a singer himself, he searches for the lyrical and human aspects of music.
 This may seem like a contradiction when you look upon the number of pieces with electronics, but he regards the electronic component as being an extension of his own voice.
-Also, his desire to be an active part of the performance has led him to the use of live electronics and thus frequently plays the computer himself.